 - A. Reliance on the forces of supply and demand to determine what is produced. - B. Reliance on the government to determine what is produced and who gets the output. - C. An extremely rapid rate of economic growth. - D. Freedom of choice and freedom of competition.

-AACSB: Reflective Thinking Blooms: Remember Learning Goal: 02-04 Analyze the trend toward mixed economies.
-Level of Learning: 1 Knowledge of key terms Topic: The Trend Toward Mixed Economies
+AACSB: Reflective Thinking Blooms: Knowledge Learning Goal: 02-4 Level of Learning 1: Knowledge of key terms Nickels - Chapter 02 #251 Topic: The Trend Toward Mixed Economies